chrislaskey/ansible-configure/readme.md

 About
 ================================================================================

-An ansible playbook for configuring servers.
+An ansible playbook for configuring different kinds of servers.
+Including roles

-Includes roles for:
+for:

 - Basic server
-- Web server
+- Apache web server
-- Database server
+- MySQL db server
-- Backup server
+- Rsnapshot backup server
-- Monitoring server
+- Nagios monitoring server

+Tested on CentOS 6.5.
+Works with SELinux enabled.

 License